aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 If one were to divide the evolution of Indian classical music into different eras, I would say that the introduction of the concept of *Adhara Shadaj* (fixed fundamental tonic) is a major dividing phase.
 As part of this major change, Indian music evolved and certain aspects of Lakshya and Lakshana were modified.
 Some new forms came into place while other forms became obsolete.
 But many concepts and terminologies were carried over with a different interpretation.

-## Gram, Murchhana, Jaati
+## Gram, Murchhana, Jati

-To better understand the difference *Adhara Shadaj* brought in Indian Classical Music, first, let us look at the concepts of *Gram*, *Murcchana* and *Jaati*.
+To better understand the difference *Adhara Shadaj* brought in Indian Classical Music, first, let us look at the concepts of *Gram*, *Murcchana* and *Jati*.

 Early on in the evolution of Indian Classical Music (maybe, even as early as 3rd-4th century CE), musicians and scholars studying and experimenting in music recognised three very important ratios:
 * *Pancham Bhav* or the perfect fifth,